FAIRmat-NFDI/pynxtools/docs/how-tos/pynxtools/implement-a-visitor.md

 ## The visitor interface

-`NexusVisitor` is an ABC.
+`NexusVisitor` is an abstract base class.
 Concrete subclasses must implement all four hooks; implement hooks that are not needed as `pass`:

 ```python
 from pynxtools.nexus.handler import NexusVisitor